info441-wi21/course_info/README.md

 This course will be evaluated based on 6 assignments (75% of grade), and a final project (25% of grade).

-All assignments will be done in teams of 2-4 people.
-You will turn in your own copy of the code with your own additional comments to show your understanding of the code.
-You will be graded on the code, your personal comments on the code, and on your role as a team member.
+All assignments will be done individually or with one other person.
+You will turn in your own copy of the code.

+The final project will be done in groups of 2-4 people.
+You will be graded on the code and on your role as a team member.
 We will evaluate your role as a team member based on the team's feedback and on our own observations.
 (If you are having any difficulty with your team, let us know early).

+There is no final exam.

 ### Calculation of Final Grades